christianpflugradt/Passbird/README.md

 ### Is Passbird secure?
 Short answer: No.

 Long answer: I am not a security expert and Passbird has not been reviewed by such.
 Passbird uses a Keystore and a Cipher to symmetrically encrypt all data using a master Password chosen by the user.
 All data is generally handled in byte arrays by the application.
 All user input is read and program output is written as single bytes.
 Only for copying a Password to clipboard I store it in a string because I know no other way to write to the clipboard using Java.
 Once sensitive decrypted data has been used, like written to the clipboard, the byte array will be overwritten with random bytes.
-The Password database is encoded twice (first at the individual Egg level, then again for the whole file), so from analyzing it in a hex editor you should not even be able to tell how many Passwords are currently stored in the database.
+The Password database is encoded at the individual Egg level and then again for the whole file, so from analyzing it in a hex editor you should not even be able to tell how many Passwords are currently stored in it.
 Passbird is also completely offline.
 If I were to take a wild guess I would say it is probably reasonably safe.

 ### Does Passbird support Unicode?